 Emergencies can happen when a dangerous substance is released into the air, ground, or water.

 Use these resources to make sure your workplace is prepared.
-For more information, contact Tracey Croft, Manager of Emergency Preparedness at 1-800-265-7293, ext.
-5610.
+For more information, contact David George, Emergency Preparedness Health & Safety Officer at 1-800-265-7293 ext.
+2684.

 For healthcare providers